zubairwazir/dev-sprint-devops-project/README.md

 ### Proposal

 As an avid Pub frequenter, I would enjoy the idea of an app detailing how much my round will be.
 So, I know that other Pub-goers would enjoy such an app to make interactions seamless.
-The following is an epic, (a colection of User Stories that make up the core requiremnets of the app).
+The following is an epic, (a collection of User Stories that make up the core requirements of the app).

 - As an app user I want to be able to view my round so that I know how much to pay
 - As an app user I want to know what I have in my round so that I know what I am drinking